Our graduates may not and do not, practice “conventional” medicine or licensed naturopathy.

 —Unless they are also a licensed medical professional.

-Who would want to unless they are also a licensed medical professional.
+You may be wondering, who would want to practice licensed medicine, unless they are also a licensed medical professional.
 We actually do have students who are physician assistants and/or licensed practical nurses.
 These people can practice within their rights and responsibilities.

-We agree that conventional medicine has its place and so does holistic medicine.
+We agree that conventional medicine has its place, —and so does holistic medicine.
 However, sometimes the lines get blurred by irresponsible individuals in both fields, as conventional medicine is statistically the 3rd leading cause of death, but graduates of holistic medicine schools make errors to.
 Do not become a headline.
 Here are a few such unfortunate examples.

 We just wanted to throw that out there as a reminder to keep things in perspective.
-Or, in case you didn’t know that conventional medicine comes with it’s own challenges, as well, as with every industry.
+Or, in case you didn’t know that conventional medicine comes with its own challenges.

 This isn’t a difficult request for our graduates, but this is also why we must screen people through the graduation process, which you can learn more about in our FAQ.

-We are proud of what we do, which includes practicing all sorts of cool modalities to help the public in proven ways that licensed medical providers are often unaware of, such as being well versed in alternative options for cancer, Lyme Disease, and much, much more.
+We are proud of what we do, which includes practicing all sorts of cool modalities to help the public in proven ways that licensed medical providers are often unaware of, such as being well versed in alternative weather therapies, medical ozone, iodine, and ortho med.